AlperKabal/Alper-Kabal/README.md

 # Alper-Kabal
 I am Alper Kabal.
-I study computer science and I am a freshman at Bilkent University.
+I study computer engineering, and I am a sophomore at Bilkent University.
+Passionate about maths and programming.